 They produce large quantities of sweet-tart berries in the late spring.

 To get large harvests you may need to figure out methods to keep birds off your goumi fruit.
+And to get better fruit set and larger fruit, you’ll want at least two varieties to cross-pollinate even though the plants are fairly self-fertile.

 12. Che fruit